zhxie/ikago/README.md

 1. IPv6 is not supported because the dependency package [gopacket](https://github.com/google/gopacket) does not fully implement the serialization of the IPv6 extension header.

+## Known Issues

+1. When using mode TCP, sticky packets problems may occur in TCP connections.
+If encryption is enabled at the same time, IkaGo may not be able to destick these packets.

 ## Todo

 - [ ] Retransmission and out of order packets detection
+- [ ] Change sending packets to destinations procedures in IkaGo-server from pcap to standard connection
+- [ ] Build own application layer protocol to realize functions like delay detection

 ## License